sparkflows/sparkflows-docs/docs/kubernetes/index.rst

     :doc:`/kubernetes/spark-job`

-    Submitting a Spark Job on a Kubernetes Cluster
+    Submitting a Spark Job on a Kubernetes Cluster.

 .. toctree::